Initial stability estimates for Ricci flow and three dimensional Ricci-pinched manifolds: Introduction

 \subsection{Overview}

 In this paper, we consider smooth solutions $(M^n,g(t))_{t\in (0,T)}$ to Ricci flow defined on smooth, connected manifolds satisfying for $t\in(0,T)$,

 where $c_0$ is a positive time-independent constant.
+Notice that we don not assume the metrics $g(t)$ to be complete a priori.

 This setting has been shown to occur in many situations, one prominent one being that of expanding solitons with non-negative curvature operator coming out of cones with non-negative curvature operator: see for example \cite{SchulzeSimon}, \cite{Der-Smo-Pos-Cur-Con}, \cite{SiTo2}, \cite{BamCab-RivWil}.

-Using Lemma \ref{SiTopThm1} of Simon-Topping, we see that the above setting guarantees that the distances $d_t \coloneqq d(g(t))$ on $M$ converge locally in a strong sense.
+Using Lemma \ref{SiTopThm1} (see also \cite[Lemma 3.1]{SiTo2}), we see that the above setting guarantees that the distances $d_t \coloneqq d(g(t))$ on $M$ converge locally in a strong sense.
 More explicitly, assuming \eqref{CurvatureCond}, we have:

 and hence there exists a unique limit $d_0 \coloneqq \lim_{t\downto 0}d_t$ on $U_{x_0}$, which is attained uniformly, such that $(U_{x_0},d_0)$ is a metric space.
 Note that if for different points $x_0,y_0\in M$ we obtain $d_0= \lim_{t\downto 0}d_t$ on $U_{x_0}$ and $\ti d_0= \lim_{t\downto 0}d_t$ on $U_{y_0}$ then we have $d_0 = \ti d_0$ on $ U_{x_0} \cap U_{y_0},$ since they both are obtained as the uniform limit of $d(g(t))$ as $t\to 0$.
 For this reason we do not include a quantifier depending on $x_0$ in the definition of $d_0 \coloneqq \lim_{t\downto 0}d_t$ on $U_{x_0}.$ We are interested in the following problem: \begin{pb} Let $(M_i^n,g_i(t))_{t\in(0,T)}, i=1,2$ be two smooth, connected (possibly incomplete) Ricci flows satisfying \eqref{CurvatureCond} and \eqref{DistCond} and converging locally to the same metric space, up to an isometry as $t$ tends to $0$, that is: $ \lim_{t\downto 0}d(g_1(t)) = d_{0,1}$ on $U_{p,1}$ $\lim_{t\downto 0}d(g_2(t)) = d_{0,2},$ on $U_{p,2}$ and $\psi_0(U_{p,1}) = U_{p,2}$, where $\psi_0:U_{p,1} \to U_{p,2} = \psi_0 (U_{p,1})$ is a homeomorphism with $ \psi_0^*(d_{0,2}) = d_{0,1}.$ Then we are concerned with the following problems:\\[1ex] What further assumptions on the regularity of $d_0$ ensure that\\[-1.5ex] \begin{enumerate} \item there is a suitable {\it gauge} in which we can compare the solutions $g_1$ and $g_2$ effectively?\\[-1ex] \item the solutions $(g_1(t))_{t\in(0,T)}$ and $(g_2(t))_{t\in(0,T)}$ remain close to one another for $t$ close to zero in this gauge? \end{enumerate} \end{pb}